AppDaemon/appdaemon/docs/APPGUIDE.rst

     # Set a scheduler callback for an hour hence
     run_in(my_callback, 3600, pin=True)

-The above code is an edge case, if the global or app default is set to not pin.
+The above code is an edge case, if the global or App default is set to not pin.
 In this case, there won't be an obvious thread to use since it isn't specified, so the callback will default to run on thread 0.

 Restricting Threads for Pinned Apps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For some usages in mixed pinned and non-pinned environments it may be desirable to reserve a block of thread specifically for pinned apps.
+For some usages in mixed pinned and non-pinned environments, it may be desirable to reserve a block of thread specifically for pinned apps.
 This can be achieved by setting the ``pin_threads`` directive in AppDamon.yaml:

 .. code:: YAML

     pin_threads: 5

 In the above example, 5 threads will be reserved for pinned apps, meaning that pinned apps will only run on threads 0 - 4, and will be distributed among them evenly.
 If the system has 10 threads total, threads 5 - 9 will have no pinned apps running on them, representing spare capacity.
 In order to utilize the spare threads, you can code apps to explicitly run on them, or set them in the apps.yaml, perhaps reserving threads for specific high priority apps, while the rest of the apps share the lower priority threads.
-Another way to manage this is via selection of an appropriate scheduler algorithm.
+Another way to manage this is via the selection of an appropriate scheduler algorithm.

-``pin_threads`` will default to the actual number of threads, if app pinning is turned on globally, and it will default to 0 if app pinning is turned off globally.
+``pin_threads`` will default to the actual number of threads, if App pinning is turned on globally, and it will default to 0 if App pinning is turned off globally.
 In a mixed setting, if you have any unpinned apps at all you must ensure that ``pin_threads`` is set to a value less than threads.

 Scheduler Algorithms
 ~~~~~~~~~~~~~~~~~~~~

 When apps are pinned, there is no choice necessary as to which thread will run a given callback.
-It will either be selected by AppDaemon, or explicitly specified by the user for each app.
+It will either be selected by AppDaemon, or explicitly specified by the user for each App.
 For the remainder of unpinned Apps, AppDaemon must make a choice as to which thread to use, in an attempt to keep the load balanced.
 There is a choice of 3 strategies, set by the ``load_distribution`` directive in appdaemon.yaml:

 - ``roundrobin`` (default) - distribute callbacks to threads in a sequential fashion, one thread after another, starting at the beginning when all threads have had their turn.
 Round Robin scheduling will honor the ``pin_threads`` directive and only use threads not reserved for pinned apps.
 - ``random`` - distribute callbacks to available threads in a random fashion.
 Random will also honor the ``pin_threads`` directive
 - ``load`` - distribute callbacks to the least busy threads (measured by their Q size).
-Since Load based scheduling is dynamically responding to load, it will take all threads into consideration including those reserved for pinned apps.
+Since Load based scheduling is dynamically responding to load, it will take all threads into consideration, including those reserved for pinned apps.

 For example: